Having weight loss surgery means making a lifelong commitment to following a carefully prescribed program of good nutrition and regular exercise.

 There are also eating techniques you must learn to aid in digestion, such as eating slowly and chewing thoroughly.

-There are five diet stages after weight loss surgery.
+There are four diet stages after weight loss surgery.
 As a general rule, you will do best if you avoid foods high in sugar and fat, and eat foods that contain high-quality protein.

 Understanding Nutrition After Surgery